-Travels in my early 20’s were somewhat similar but with less coin in my pocket, since I spent it all on my last trip.
+Travels in my early 20’s were somewhat similar but with less coin in my pocket since I spent it all on my last trip.
 I came back cheaper than ever.
-I was well versed in supermarket meals, camping and living out of a car.
+I was well-versed in supermarket meals, camping and living out of a car.
 I became crafty, making utensils from things that I found: twigs, food packaging, my hands.
 I discovered when buying a pre-made salad, you can simply dump some dressing into the bag, close it and shake it to evenly (it will be clumpy) spread the dressing around.
-If you have no bag of salad and just a head of lettuce, you can just as easily take a bite of veg, followed by a shot of dressing, then chew.
+If you have no bag of salad and just a head of lettuce, you can just as easily take a bite of veg, followed by a shot of dressing, and then chew.
 Tourist offices were our go-to for a free map of the area and info on where we could shower without paying.
 We ended up getting so greasy, some people pointed out where the showers were before we even had to ask.
 At times, I was guided by my cousin’s Lonely Planet or if we had luxurious WiFi, then we’d Google.
 I saw heaps of tourist attractions, national parks and other sites.
-On occasion, I also saw the empty bottom of Buckfast bottles and slept on the coveted goon wine pillow, after finishing off the boxed wine.
+On occasion, I also saw the empty bottom of Buckfast bottles and slept on the coveted goon wine pillow, after finishing off the decadent boxed wine.
 One vivid recollection I have, was when I was 23 partying on Magnetic Island, Australia.
-There was a 35+ year old guy who was partying with us, along with some 18 year olds.
+There was a 35+ year-old guy who was partying with us, along with some 18-year-olds.
 After talking to him, I found out he had no life goals or ambitions of any kind.
 He liked to party so he did.
-At the time, I was a tad disgusted by that 30+ year old in a hostel, wasting his life away.
-When you are in your early twenties, 30’s seems OLD.
+At the time, I was a tad disgusted by that 30+-year-old in a hostel, wasting his life away.
+When you are in your early twenties, 30’s seem OLD.
 You are supposed to have your shit together.
 Right?

 At 24, I stayed in a hostel in Barcelona.
 This was the moment where there was a shift so slight that, at the time, it went unnoticed.
-I was becoming more keen waking up early to cross things off my city map and my “This is Happening List” than I was on finding the best drinking hole.
+I was becoming more keen on waking up early to cross things off my city map and my “This is Happening List” than I was on finding the best drinking hole.
 I pre-booked sites to avoid lines.
-I slept with my ear plugs and sleep mask, hoping to get my full 8 hours.
-The shift of how I travelled was similar to airplane noise.
+I slept with my earplugs and sleep mask, hoping to get my full 8 hours.
+The shift in how I travelled was similar to aeroplane noise.
 When the engines start you think the buzz is super annoying but once you become immersed, you kind of forget about it.

 A few years later was when I realized it.